 The United Kingdom National Quality Assessment Scheme for Haematinic Assays

-The earlier you begin treatment, the more likely you are to avoid damage.
-Treating early may sometimes reverse symptoms completely.
-But, there’s a short window of opportunity for effective intervention, especially to those with neurological symptoms.
+The earlier you begin treatment, the more likely you are to avoid damage and completely reverse symptoms.
+However, there’s a narrow window of opportunity for effective intervention, especially for those with neurological symptoms.
+Don’t miss it.

 When you suffer from B12 deficiency, the myelin sheath around your nerves is being stripped off.
 If you show any symptoms, especially neurological, then start injecting methyl B12.
 These shots are the best way to rapidly replenish your stores.
 Do it for at least three months, because this is the life-cycle of red blood cells.
 Only after 90 days will you have all your bad cells expired and replaced by healthy ones.